wodby/docs/docs/stacks/php/local.md

 # Local environment with Docker4PHP

-Docker4PHP is an open-source project ([GitHub page](https://github.com/wodby/docker4php)) that provides pre-configured `docker-compose.yml` file from to spin up local environment on Linux, Mac OS X and Windows.
+Docker4PHP is an open-source project ([GitHub page](https://github.com/wodby/docker4php)) that provides pre-configured `docker-compose.yml` file with images to spin up local environment on Linux, Mac OS X and Windows.

 ## Requirements